syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/How-to-navigate-to-current-date-in-DateTimePicker.md

 In DateTimePicker, we can navigate to current date by using the [NavigateToCurrentDate](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DateTimePickerAdv.html#Syncfusion_Windows_Forms_Tools_DateTimePickerAdv_NavigateToCurrentDate_System_Boolean_) method.

 For example, it is possible to select current date on Enter key press and the following code illustrates the same.

+## How to navigate to current date in DateTimePickerAdv ?

+This page explains about How to navigate to current date in DateTimePickerAdv and more details.

 {% tabs %}